 AVK Water is serving the markets of water and gas supply, sewage, and fire protection with an extensive product range of valves, hydrants, and accessories.
 AVK Industrial is built upon companies such as Orbinox, InterApp, and Wouter Witzel, which offer a comprehensive program of valve solutions to customers within water treatment, power generation, oil & gas, the marine sector, pulp and paper, mining, the chemical industry, air separation, and other segments.

-THINKTANK is far away from technical with the above TOP 8 valve companies, these leading companies in our valve industry inspire us to make better valves and provide more complete energy-saving and economical industrial process control solutions for customers.
-So far many people don’t know about THINKTANK, but we have been attended many international projects through engineering, distributors, and brand owners.
-Including desalination projects, dyeing and finishing textile projects, natural gas projects, and chemical industries.
-Plant projects, nuclear power projects, power station projects, etc. With affordable prices and high quality, we win many projects.
-We are so proud of ourselves and will continue to provide customers with better service, added value, and fast delivery time.
+THINKTANK has a gap with the above Top 8 valve companies in advanced technology part, these leading companies in our valve industry inspire us to make better valves and provide more complete energy-saving and economical industrial process control solutions for customers.
+So far many people are not familiar with THINKTANK, we only have 30 years of history, it’s too young compare top 8 brands, but we have attended many international projects through engineering, distributors, and brand owners.
+Including desalination projects, dyeing and finishing textile projects, natural gas projects, and chemical industries, plant projects, nuclear power projects, power station projects, etc. With affordable prices and high quality, we win many projects.
+We are so proud of ourselves and will continue to provide customers with cost-effective products, best service, reliable quality, and fast delivery time.

 Pressure Control Valves Manufacturers – THINKTANK